 Guide file for the database

-In this database we provide full-spectrum (200 – 1000 nm) scans from natural scenes measured with a custom built hyperspectral scanner, as presented in our accompanying publication Nevala & Baden 2018 bioRxiv, and as partially used in Zimmermann, Nevala, Yoshimatsu et al. 2017 bioRxiv.
+In this database we provide full-spectrum (200 – 1000 nm) scans from natural scenes measured with a custom built hyperspectral scanner, as presented in our accompanying publication Nevala & Baden 2019 Scientific Reports, and as partially used in Zimmermann, Nevala, Yoshimatsu et al. 2018 Current Biology.
 The scanned images are taken from different parts of the world, including a variety of natural, urban and aquatic scenes.
 All data is provided under Creative Commons Attribution (CC BY) license.

 Each scan consists of a 1000 point array (“pixels”) where each point comprises the full spectrum (200-1000 nm) of light as recorded with a Thorlabs CCS200/M, 200-1,000 nm spectrometer.
 Each folder comprises additional pre-processed data files, a photograph of the scene with (usually) the scan area indicated as well as details on the scan and spectrometer settings used.